 How to configure smart host (mail relay) services to work with CodeTwo software

-You use smart host (mail relay) services (e.g. for security, anti-virus/anti-spam protection, or journaling) and you would like to configure them to work with CodeTwo cloud services.
+You use smart host (mail relay) services (e.g. for security, anti-virus/anti-spam protection) and you would like to configure them to work with CodeTwo cloud services.

-To ensure correct mail flow in your organization (see examples in Fig. 1.), double-check that after you send a message and it goes through EOP servers, it is routed directly to CodeTwo Email Azure Service before it is passed to any other smart host services.
+To ensure correct mail flow in your organization (see examples in Fig. 1.), double-check that after you send a message and it goes through EOP servers, it is routed directly to the CodeTwo cloud service before it is passed to any other smart host services.
 This is essential to ensure proper processing of your messages by our services.
-If messages are routed to other smart hosts before they are processed by CodeTwo Email Signatures for Office 365, you might experience the following issues:
+If messages are routed to other smart hosts before they are processed by CodeTwo Email Signatures 365, you might experience the following issues:

 - your signatures are missing because messages are never received by our service, or they are received in an encrypted format that we cannot process;